Kameel Ahmady: White marriage

-The Situation of the LGBTQ+ Community in Iran
+The situation of the LGBTQ+ community in Iran

-One of Ahmady's most controversial studies was entitled Forbidden City: "A comprehensive study on lesbian, gay, bisexuals (LGB) in Iran".
+In his book Forbidden Tale, Ahmady detailed his research findings.
+It was published in English and Persian by Mehri Publication, London and in 2021 the audio version of the book was published by Avaye Buf.
 It was conducted in the three metropolises of Tehran, Isfahan, and Mashhad with the aim of understanding people's general feelings and beliefs about the LGBTQ+ community in Iran through a critical analysis of the LGBTQ+ community members’ own perspectives.
 It attempted to investigate the challenges they face as a result of living in a religious, class-orientated, traditional and patriarchal society that rejects same-sex preference as an identity.
-In the book Forbidden Tale: A comprehensive study on lesbian, gays, bisexuals (LGB) in Iran (2020), Ahmady detailed his research findings.
-It was published in English and Farsi by Mehri Publication, London and in 2021 the audio version of the book was published by Avaye Buf.
-It is noteworthy that one of the charges for which Ahmady was sentenced to nine years in prison in 2020 was related to this research – he was convicted of "promoting and supporting homosexuality in the form of scientific research".
+One of the charges for which Ahmady was sentenced to nine years in prison in 2020 was related to this research – he was convicted of "promoting and supporting homosexuality in the form of scientific research".

-Child Labour
+Child labour

 Ahmady was the coordinator and compiler of the book Traces of Exploitation in Childhood: A Comprehensive Research on Forms, Causes and Consequences of Child Labour in Iran (2021) and the supervisor of a separate study called "Childhood Yawn: A Study on Recognising, Preventing and Controlling the Phenomenon of Child Scavenging (Waste Picking) in Tehran".
 Both were the result of fieldwork by Ahmady and his team on the phenomenon of child labour in Tehran, the capital of Iran.

 In the book Traces of Exploitation in Childhood, which was published (by Avaye Buf) on 12 June 2021, the World Day Against Child Labour, 23 forms of child labour are introduced to the reader.
 The book discusses what perpetuates child labour and the dangers that it poses for children.
 Using direct quotes from child labourers, it tries to establish a connection between the reader and the sufferings and difficulties of working children.
 The fourth chapter of the book presents solutions to reduce harm based on the knowledge gained from the fieldwork, and the views of experts and the target community.